offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 Bambu Studio/User Interface_TOPIC
 ```

-While the exterior of a printed model are walls / surfaces, the interior area of is printed as an infill pattern.
+While the exterior of a printed object are walls / surfaces, the interior area of is printed as an infill pattern.
 An infill patterns is a pattern where the user controls how densely the pattern is printed, where higher densities are typically associated with greater strength / greater load bearing capacity.

 Infill parameters are found under **Strength** → **Sparse infill**: